 CGIT has been at the forefront of vineyard site assessment for over ten years.
-The legacy eastern coast vineyards tool was retired in 2017 due to lack of research/maintenance funding outside of Virginia.
-The current GeoVine tool, funded by the Virginia Wine Board, builds upon the legacy tool and adds many functionalities detailed below.
-If you would like to discuss the availability of the vineyard site assessment report, models and forecast reports for your state, please contact Peter Sforza at firstname.lastname@example.org or 540.231.8935.
+The legacy eastern coast vineyards tool was retired in 2017 due to lack of research/maintenance funding.
+The current GeoVine tool, funded by the Virginia Wine Board and Maryland Wineries Association, builds upon the legacy tool and adds many functionalities detailed below.
+If you would like to discuss the availability of the vineyard site assessment report, models and forecast reports for your state, please contact Peter Sforza at email@example.com or 540.231.8935.

 GeoVine brings together new and existing tools and includes links to outside sources such as Extension sources, Mizuho Nita's IPM pages, and more.
 The new portal features will include user accounts for management, desktop, smartphone, or tablet interfaces, and a 'MyVineyard' Site mapping capability that can send email site-specific reports and alerts to vineyard managers.